L0F0/test_suez_angular/README.md

 Be sure to have on your machine `npm` and `node` installed

+If angular is not installed run `npm install -g @angular/cli`

 ## Installation

 To run the project start by launching the commande `npm install` to install the node packages.